est31/postfix-macros/README.md

 that checks for `possibly.chained.expression.macro_name!(params)` patterns and then rewrites them in terms of traditional macro invocation, prepending the expression to the passed parameters.
-This turns every "bang" macro that's available to you into a potential postfix macro.
+This turns every "bang" macro that's available to you into a potential postfix macro ([UFCS] style).
 As if that wasn't enough, this crate additionally provides a set of macros for use in a postfix context, for your greatest convenience.